Balancingrock/SwifterLog/docs/UserManual.md

 After the threshold levels are set, use the log as follows:

-    log.atError(
-        message: "Informative text or variable",
-        from: Source(id: -1, file: #file, type: "myType", function: #function, line: #line),
-        to: myTargets)
-or

-    log.atDebug(
-        message: myVariable,
-        from: Source(id: -1, file: #file, type: "myType", function: #function, line:#line))

-The ID parameter in Source can be used to differentiate between objects, sockets, threads etc. Set it to -1 if IDs are used but there is no such id present in a specific case.
+    log.atDebug("Kilroy was here")

+Or use the optional loggers:

+    SwifterLog.atDebug?.log("Kilroy was here")

+The optional logger are not as readable, but offer performance advantages when levels are disabled.

+There are other optional parameters that can be usefull:

+    log.atDebug("Kilroy was here", id: 16, type: "MyType")

+The `id` parameter can be used to identify an object, thread, socket etc. Its default value is -1.
+Hence -1 should not be used for any other purpose.

+The `type` parameter can be used to identify the type for which the entry was made.
+Its default value is _noType_.

-The source parameter is intended to give a code location from where the log entry was made.
+Note that all log entries will be accompanied by a Source specifier that identifies the file, function and line number of where the log entry was made.

-The message parameter is defined as Any.
+The message parameter is defined as `CustomStringConvertible`.
 It uses the `description` method to display the information in the item.
 It is recommended to add the (also provided) protocol `ReflectedStringConvertible` to objects for an auto generated reflection based description.

 ## Performance problem & solution